Ravencentric/ravencentric.github.io/content/projects.md

 safe Rust largely avoids by design.

 Moving from Python to Rust felt pretty natural, likely thanks to Rust's zero-cost abstractions that are just as expressive as many Python constructs.
-Static typing wasn’t new to me either since I was already using type hints in Python.
+Static typing wasn't new to me either since I was already using type hints in Python.

 Traits feel like a more powerful mix of dunder methods, [`abc.ABC`], and